Fnjo/portfolio_react/README.md

 1. Add a navtile component in ProjectsNav.jsx with its properties
 2. Create an new project component in the Projects map (use other project as template)
-3. Add new project component in ProjectsView.jsx with the name as a key property
+3. Add the new project component in ProjectsView.jsx with the name as a key property

 <br />

 ### Technical details
 * Used proptypes for typechecking
+* Used react transition group for the transitions
 <br />

 ### Project structure